lightman2/Hotpatching-Linux-x64/README.md

 * You don’t need to recompile the library’s source code.
 * Hooking & hotpatching are closely reated to each other, but in GCC 8.0 the malloc hookig is disabled.

+## Demonstration of Code ##

+This is a simple program to show hotpatching.